elastic/apm-agent-php/DEVELOPMENT.md

 ## To test the installation in debian
 make -C packaging deb-install

+## To test the installation for a given release in debian
+RELEASE_VERSION=0.1 make -C packaging deb-install-release

 ## Help goal will provide further details
 make -C packaging help
 ```